ydreyannramirez035-bot/wad-rwd-final-project/README.md

-# [PROJECT NAME: e.g., Student Record System]

-[INSERT A 1–2 SENTENCE DESCRIPTION OF WHAT THE APP DOES.
+# ClassSched

-Example: “The Student Record System is a database-driven web application that allows administrators to manage student profiles, course enrollments, and academic records through a secure, user-friendly interface.”]
+The Student Record System is a database-driven web application that allows administrators to manage student profiles, course enrollments, and academic records through a secure, user-friendly interface

 ---